CoffeeBoi-1/Modular-Discord-Bot/README.md

 Simple modular bot for Discord.
 Adding commands is easy!

 **How to add new command for Bot**
-  1. Copy and paste modules\1.js
+  1.Copy and paste modules\1.js__
-  2.Rename this file as the command will be called
+  2.Rename this file as the command will be called<br/>
   EXAMPLE:
   FILE NAME : dance.js
   IN CHAT CALL : (bot_prefix)dance